 Toric IOL’s can correct for astigmatism.
 Astigmatism occurs when the surface of your cornea is curved in such a way that it distorts your vision.
 If you have a cataract and corneal astigmatism, you will not have sharp distance vision after cataract surgery unless the astigmatism is corrected.
-Your surgeon can use a toric IOL to correct for the astigmatism which would result in having clear distance vision without the need for glasses.
+Your surgeon can use a toric IOL to correct for astigmatism which would result in having clear distance vision without the need for glasses.
 Most patients will still need glasses for near and intermediate tasks.

 Advanced Technology Intraocular Lens (IOL)

-Premium or multifocal IOL’s can focus for multiple distances and therefore reduce or eliminate the need for glasses.
+Premium or multifocal IOL’s can focus on multiple distances and therefore reduce or eliminate the need for glasses.
 People with active lifestyles often prefer the enhanced range of vision provided by the premium implants.
-The premium IOL’s available include Technis Multifocal, ReSTOR and Crystalens.
+The premium IOL’s available include Technis Multifocal, ReSTOR, and Crystalens.
 If you like the idea of decreasing your dependence on glasses for most activities, ask your surgeon if you are a candidate for a premium implant.

 Request an appointment with Des Moines Eye Surgeons.
 Iowa’s cataract surgery specialists.